stormpath/stormpath-aspnetcore/docs/registration.rst

 Email verification will be automatically enabled if the Verification Email workflow is enabled on the Stormpath Directory linked to your application; see the :ref:`email_verification` section.

+.. _auto_login:

 Auto Login
 ----------

-If you are *not* using email verification, you may log users in automatically when they register.
-This can be achieved with this configuration:
+After registering, the default behavior is to require the user to enter their new credentials to log in.
+If you want users to be automatically logged in after they register, use this configuration:

 .. code-block:: yaml